cameron-childress/College-Access-Index-Analysis/README.md

 # College Access Index Analysis

-This repository contains both Stata and R scripts used to analyze Pell share, institutional endowment data, and other metrics for selective institutions.
+This repository contains both Stata and R scripts used to analyze Pell share, institutional endowment data, and other metrics at selective institutions.

 ## Files
 - **analysis_code_stata.do**: Stata script for the analysis workflow.